mlibazisi/SmartTacToe/README.md

 SmartTacToe is a stateless, quasi-sentient, optimal-play predictive m,n,k-game for [Slack](https://slack.com)

 - STATELESS: I deliberately chose not to use any databases, sessions, or cookies to store the state of the game and players.
-I decided to do this because I wanted to see how far I could hack the Slack API.
+I wanted to see how far I could hack the Slack API.
+But this came with a trade-off.
+Since SmartTacToe relies on the Slack Api to determine the state of the game, it can sometimes miss a very recent state update because of the lag time in which it takes the Slack Api to make new changes visible over Api calls.
+This only becomes apparent when running commands like `/ttt status` on a game that has just been created.
+It may take a few seconds for that command to "see" the newly created game.
 - OPTIMAL-PLAY PREDICTIVE: I used the [MiniMax](https://en.wikipedia.org/wiki/Minimax) Game Theory Algorithm to silently predict what the next best move should be.
 I used miniMax because quick research showed me that its the staple algorithm for m,n,k-game games like Tic Tac Toe.